JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 \mathrm{softmax}(C) = [\mathrm{softmax}(c_{\bullet{}1}), \ldots, \mathrm{softmax}(c_{\bullet{}T})].
 ```

-The output of a softmax is a *probability vector* (also called *stochastic vector*) and the matrix ``P = [p^{(1)}, \ldots, p^{(T)}]``, where each column is a probability vector, is sometimes referred to as a *stochastic matrix* (see [jacobs1992discrete](@cite)).
+The output of a softmax is a *probability vector* (also called *stochastic vector*) and the matrix ``Y = [y^{(1)}, \ldots, y^{(T)}]``, where each column is a probability vector, is sometimes referred to as a *stochastic matrix* (see [jacobs1992discrete](@cite)).
 This attention mechanism finds application in *transformer neural networks* [vaswani2017attention](@cite).
 The problem with this matrix from a geometric point of view is that all the columns are independent of each other and the nonlinear transformation could in theory produce a stochastic matrix for which all columns are identical and thus lead to a loss of information.
 So the softmax activation function is inherently non-geometric.
 We visualize this with the figure below:

 ```@example
-include_graphics("../tikz/convex_recombination.png") # hide
+Main.include_graphics("../tikz/convex_recombination") # hide
 ```

 So the ``y`` coefficients responsible for producing the first output vector are independent from those producing the second output vector etc., they have the condition ``\sum_{i=1}^Ty^{(j)}_iz_\mu^{(i)}`` for each column ``j`` imposed on them, but the coefficients for two different columns are independent of each other.